 For outdoor adventures, the nearby Apalachicola National Forest and Tate’s Hell State Forest offer plenty of hiking trails and places for fishing.

-Though, if you don’t fancy exerting yourself, take a drive (west of the city) and look for the caves near Marianna at Florida Caverns State Park.
+However, if you don’t fancy exerting yourself, take a drive (west of the city) and look for the caves near Marianna at Florida Caverns State Park.
 It’s a very different natural experience in Florida.

 7.)
 Explore the Florida Keys